-- A. Increase all students who earned an associate degree for transfer by 25% - B. Increase all students who transferred to a CSU or UC institution by 25% - 1.
-Increase transfer of African American students to a CSU or UC by 25% - 2.
-Increase transfer of Latinx students to a CSU or UC by 35% - 3.
-Increase transfer of LGBT to CSU or UC by 75% - 4.
-Increase transfer of Veterans to CSU or UC by 75%
+- 1. Increase transfer of African American students to a CSU or UC by 51% - 2.
+Increase transfer of Latinx students to a CSU or UC by 50% - 3.
+Increase transfer of Pacific Islander to CSU or UC by 83%

-⊘ Goal 54: Unit Accumulation
+Goal 3: Unit Accumulation

-A. Decrease average number of units accumulated by all associate degree earners by 10%
+A - Decrease average number of units accumulated by all associate degree earners by 10%.

-⊘ Goal 55: Workforce
+Goal 4: Workforce

-- A. Increase median annual earnings of all students by 9% - B. Increase all students who attained the living wage by +5 percentage points - 1.
-Reduce the living wage gap for females by -3 percentage points - 2.
-Reduce the living wage gap for African Americans by -5 percentage points - 3.
-Reduce the living wage gap for Latinx by -5 percentage points - 4.
-Reduce the living wage gap for Pacific Islanders by -5 percentage points - C. Increase the number of students employed in their field of study by +2 percentage
+- A Increase median annual earnings of all students by 9%. - B Increase all students who attained the living wage by 9% - 1.
+Increase African American students who attained the living wage by 27% - 2.
+Increase Latinx students who attained the living wage by 23% - 3.
+Increase Pacific Islander students who attained the living wage by 38% - C Increase all student with a job closely related to their field of study by 2%